+At Kedron SHS we value positive reinforcement to both celebrate and help support our students to engage on positive behaviours.
 Kedron SHS implements the following proactive and preventative processes and strategies to support student behaviour:

-- Proactive inclusion of behaviour expectations is explicitly taught by teachers, particularly in the Junior Sector as students make the transitions to high school; - Reinforcement of behaviour expectations on School Assemblies and during active supervision by staff during classroom and non-classroom activities; - Recognition of individual student's efforts in the school newsletter; - All students and their parents/carers agree to uphold the school's behaviour expectations upon enrolment.
+- Proactive inclusion of behaviour expectations is explicitly taught by teachers, particularly in the Junior Sector as students make the transitions to high school; - Reinforcement of behaviour expectations on School Assemblies and during active supervision by staff during classroom and non-classroom activities; - Recognition of individual student's efforts in the school newsletter and through social media; - All students and their parents/carers agree to uphold the school's behaviour expectations upon enrolment.
 The Student Code of Conduct, in précis, is included in the Enrolment folder.
-It is expected that all students and their parents/guardians have read and agreed to support the Code of Conduct before the student commences at Kedron SHS; - Articles in the school newsletter regularly reinforce the Code of Conduct; enabling parents to be actively and positively involved in school behaviour expectations; - Comprehensive induction programs in the Kedron State High School Student Code of Conduct delivered to new students as well as new and relief staff; - Individual support practices developed for students with high behavioural needs, enabling staff to make the necessary adjustments to support these students consistently across all classroom and non-classroom settings. - Development of specific policies to address: - The Use of Mobile phones and Other Electronic Devices by Students - Procedures for Preventing and Responding to Incidents of Bullying - Appropriate Use of Social Media - Temporary Removal of Student Property - The Strive to Shine awards formally recognise students who consistently follow the school's Code of Conduct; - Positive behaviour is also recognised by the school's Year Level Coordinators and through the posting of "Positive" postcards. - At Kedron SHS positive school behaviours are reinforced through promotion and celebration providing incentive for all students to conduct themselves appropriately
+It is expected that all students and their parents/guardians have read and agreed to support the Code of Conduct before the student commences at Kedron SHS; - Articles in the school newsletter regularly promote the Code of Conduct; enabling parents to be actively and positively involved in school behaviour expectations; - Comprehensive induction programs in the Kedron State High School Student Code of Conduct delivered to new students as well as new and relief staff; - Individual support practices developed for students with high behavioural needs, enabling staff to make the necessary adjustments to support these students consistently across all classroom and non-classroom settings. - Development of specific policies to address: - The Use of Mobile phones and Other Electronic Devices by Students - Procedures for Preventing and Responding to Incidents of Bullying - Appropriate Use of Social Media - Temporary Removal of Student Property - The Strive to Shine awards formally recognise students who consistently follow the school's Code of Conduct; - Positive behaviour is also recognised by the school's Year Level Coordinators and through the posting of "Positive" postcards. - At Kedron SHS positive school behaviours are reinforced through promotion and celebration providing incentive for all students to conduct themselves appropriately